 Wildlife & Animals – Mkhuze GR

-The reserve is particularly good to observe animal behaviour as different species congregate around the waterhole.
-Particularly interesting is the display of dominance by male nyalas when they meet.
-Wild dogs have been re-introduced and can be occasionally spotted on the road or at the waterhole.
+The reserve is particularly good to observe animal behavior as different species congregate around the waterhole.
+Particularly interesting is the display of dominance by male nyala when they meet.
+Wild dog have been re-introduced and can be occasionally spotted on the road or at the waterhole.

 Best Time for Wildlife Viewing